-I am pleased to report that effective October 3 (the day of our call), Laura Flamion will be joining our team as our Bookkeeper and Administrative Associate, working 24 hours per week.
+I am pleased to report that effective October 3 (the day of our call), Laura Flamion will be joining our team as our Bookkeeper and Administrative Associate insert her proper title, working 24 hours per week.
 Laura is a very accomplished financial professional who for personal and family reasons is looking for a reduced weekly schedule with an organization she believes in.
 This engagement will be an independent contractor relationship, as was the case with Carol Holmes (except that Laura will be working twice as many hours per week).
 The initial contract is through December 31, 2017, with option years to follow upon mutual agreement.
-Laura will be taking on some of Barb Duke's office administration assignments, so that Barb can work more closely with me on strategic, governance, and grants management matters; Barb's title will change to Grants and Operations Manager on October 3 as well, to reflect these new assignments.
+Laura will be taking on some of Barb Duke's office administration assignments, so that Barb can work more closely with me on strategic, governance, and grants management matters; Barb's title will change to Grants and Operations Manager insert her proper title on October 3 as well, to reflect these new assignments.